An Incredible Resurrection Requires Credible Witnesses, Right?

 Take it From the Beginning

 Genesis states that Adam and Eve sinned, and the story about their deadly error aligns with things we see every day in human nature and behavior.
+Because the Lord loved man unconditionally, mankind was given the will to choose God of his own volition.
 Man sinned and brought death into the world.
 As a Holy and Righteous giver of life, God rejected sin.
 His very nature required Him to execute judgment.
 Death entered the world of man, who was free to follow his own selfish choices at his own peril.

-As we have studied through the Old Testament, it has been surprising to see God’s judgment juxtaposed with His precious love.
-We find images of the Lord of Hosts as a lover, as an anxious groom, and as an affectionate Father singing gently over his child.
+Throughout the Old Testament, it has been surprising to see God’s judgment juxtaposed with His precious love.
+God’s prophets warn his people about the deadly penalty of sin, and Israel pays a dreadful price We find images of the Lord of Hosts as a lover, as an anxious groom, and as an affectionate Father singing gently over his child.
 These images lead us to the realization that while the Old Testament is full of the harsh reality of sin, death and a fallen world, the story of Grace is not finished.
 There is more to the story than a harsh, vengeful God who delights in sacrifice and judgment.

 Turning a Page